sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 ### Probabilistic Models

 So, what is a probabilistic model?
 A model is a simplification of the real world; it describes how portions of the world work.
 Since models are simplifications, they do not contain all the details and may not account for every variable or interaction between variables.
-As George E. P. Box, a British statistician one said: "All models are wrong; but some are useful."
+As George E. P. Box, a British statistician once said: "All models are wrong; but some are useful."

 We use probabilistic models to reason about unknown variables, given evidences.
 This can be done in three ways: